-In order to apply for a Housing Choice Voucher, a very low-income household must first register its name on a waiting list.
-After the household's name is reached, HACLB reviews the household's qualifications – including their residency, income, and criminal history.
-If approved, HACLB issues the program participant a Housing Choice Voucher and the household can then find a privately-owned residence to rent.
+To apply for a Housing Choice Voucher, families must first apply to a waiting list.
+Once their name is reached, the Housing Authority meticulously reviews the household's qualifications, emphasizing residency, income, and criminal history.
+Upon approval, the program participant is issued a Housing Choice Voucher, enabling them to seek housing in privately-owned residences.

-After passing inspection, the owner of the property enters into a lease with the program participant and HACLB enters into a contract with the owner.
-HACLB makes rental assistance payments directly to the owner; owners should expect payment on the first business day of each month.
+Upon a successful inspection, the property owner and the program participant enter into a lease agreement.
+Concurrently, the Housing Authority establishes a contract with the property owner.
+Rental assistance payments are directly made to the owner by the Housing Authority, with payments expected on the first business day of each month.

 Typically, the Housing Authority's involvement is most intensive during the first year of the contract, ensuring a smooth transition into the program.
 This period involves thorough inspections, lease agreements, and payment processes to facilitate a seamless experience for both property owners and program participants.